Key takeaways

 | Dosage form | Average price without insurance | SingleCare price | Repatha coupons |

-| Repatha syringe | $794 per 2, 140 mg/mL syringes | $462 per 2, 140 mg/mL syringes at Kroger | Get coupon |
+| Repatha syringe | $701.50 per 2, 140 mg/mL syringes | $505.99 per 2, 140 mg/mL syringes at Kroger | Repatha coupons |

-| Repatha SureClick | $758 per 2, 140 mg/mL autoinjector pens | $462 per 2, 140 mg/mL autoinjector pens at Kroger | Get coupon |
+| Repatha SureClick | $699.91 per 2, 140 mg/mL autoinjector pens | $476.19 per 2, 140 mg/mL autoinjector pens at Kroger | Repatha SureClick coupons |

 Does insurance cover Repatha?

-Most Medicare plans list Repatha in their drug formularies as a preferred brand-name drug, but also require prior authorization for coverage.
+Most Medicare plans list Repatha in their drug formularies as a Tier 3 preferred brand-name drug, but also require prior authorization and/or step therapy for coverage.
 Amgen states that about 73% of Medicare prescriptions for Repatha cost $50 or less per month.
-The cost of Repatha on Medicare plans can be as low as $0, but it depends on the specific plan.
-For example, Aetna’s Medicare Assure in 2025 covers the full cost of Repatha after prior authorization is granted.
-Some UnitedHealthcare Medicare plans may cover Repatha as a Tier 3 preferred brand-name drug, after prior authorization, which could have a $35 copay per month.
+For example, in 2026, Aetna’s Medicare Assure is a premier plan that covers the full cost of Repatha after prior authorization is granted; however, UnitedHealthcare Medicare plans may cover Repatha as a Tier 3 preferred brand-name drug after prior authorization is approved.

 Medicaid may also cover Repatha under certain conditions, but coverage varies by state.
 For example, Rhode Island’s Medicaid plans offer Repatha coverage with prior authorization.
-Covered medications on these plans don’t always require a copay, and the drug manufacturer states that about 99% of Medicaid prescriptions cost $10 or less per month.
+Covered medications on these plans don’t always require a copay, and the drug manufacturer states that about 99% of Medicaid prescriptions for Repatha cost $10 or less per month.

 How to save money on Repatha